 It is not the objective of this report to provide definitive details on individual shows, nor on any of the four segments that were surveyed.
-Rather, the report serves as a tool to the trade and consumer show industry, the venues that host these shows and Tourism Toronto as the marketing agency to determine the economic impact generated by hosting such events.
+Rather, the report serves as a tool to the trade and consumer show industry, the venues that host these shows and Tourism Toronto as he consumer and trade show industry is one of the fastest growing sectors within the tourism industry.
+In particular, exhibition facility growth is expected to produce future challenges for Toronto and other Canadian destinations in maintaining traditional fair market share for exhibitions and trade shows.
+From this perspective, understanding their economic significance, attendance, and market value has become increasingly important to facility managers and governments, However, there are no known studies that have attempted to assess current market value, share and economic impacts of trade and consumer shows held in the Greater Toronto Area.